Daycare and schooling

 Leisure grants

 Extracurricular activities in public schools are typically subsidized for children aged 5/6-18 (starting on 1 January) with leisure grants (frístundastyrkur).
 Grants are on a municipal level.
 You must apply for activities in the same city or town as your registered domicile.
-Municipalities decide those activities to subsidize and the total support per child.
+Municipalities decide which activities to subsidize and the total support per child.
 To apply for these grants, you must have access to the municipality's electronic system, which requires an ID number (kennitala) and an electronic ID.

 International School Curriculum in Iceland